codersMom/angular100-labs-2020-06-22/Ch09-Routing/3lazy-routing/README.md

 3. This will generate two files.
     ![](../screenshots/3-about-cli-routing-output.png)

-4. Move the declaration of AboutComponent out of the root app routing module and into the new About routing module.
+4. Move the declaration of AboutComponent out of the root AppModule and into the new AboutModule.
    ![](../screenshots/3-about-component-into-module.png)

 5. Now in the root app routing module change the route for "about" to not point to a component, but to the AboutModule feature module itself.